aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* October 27, 2023: A paper titled "PORTEND: A Joint Performance Model for Partitioned Early-Exiting DNNs" was accepted at [IEEE International Conference on Parallel and Distributed Systems (ICPADS 2023)](https://ieee-cybermatics.org/2023/icpads/).
 * September 20, 2023: I was invited to join the organizing committee (industry track) of IC2E 2024.
 * September 20, 2023: I was invited to join the TPC of ICPADS 2023.
 * August 20, 2023: I was invited to join the TPC of UCC 2023.